 Dr Ellen Welch

-Vice-chair, Past co-chair
+Vice-chair, past co-chair

 Lizzie is a GP in Newcastle-upon-Tyne.
 She has been involved with DAUK since 2020, and has written first person pieces for the Times and the Metro, as well as featuring on Kay Burley, LBC and Times Radio.
 She is also the Vice-Chair of Newcastle North Tyneside LMC and finds the balance of a national role with DAUK, and a local role with her LMC means she can normally find an outlet for the majority of issues GPs face.
 She is also the Mum of two kids, and enjoys swimming in the sea, mexican food and travelling.